GLS-SSV/SSV/README.md

 6. The local light sources have to be enabled for the external lights in SSV to work (Orbiter Launchpad > Visual effects > Local light sources, and additionally in D3D9 Orbiter Launchpad > Video > Advanced > Local lights).

+7. For a better visual experience, using the D3D9 graphics client is strongly recommended, although not required.
+If using the D3D9 graphics client, the "Disable near clip plane compatibility mode" option in the D3D9 Advanced Setup dialog (Orbiter Launchpad > Video > Advanced) should be checked.

 NOTE: If you encounter the error "msvcp140.dll is missing" you need to download the Microsoft Visual C++ Redistributable for Visual Studio 2017.

 ## Optional addons
-For a better visual experience, using the D3D9 graphics client (https://www.orbiter-forum.com/resources/d3d9-for-orbiter-2016.5493/) is strongly recommended, although not required (minimum version R4.25).
-If using the D3D9 graphics client, the "Disable near clip plane compatibility mode" option in the D3D9 Advanced Setup dialog (Orbiter Launchpad > Video > Advanced) should be checked.

 It is recommended the installation of the excellent Shuttle FDO MFD (https://github.com/indy91/Shuttle-FDO-MFD) by indy91, which performs the calculations done by the Flight Dynamics Officers in Mission Control, allowing an accurate rendezvous profile simulation, as well as targeting a deorbit burn to land at a chosen runway.